adrianferenc/Battleship/README.md

 # Battleship

 The game of Battleship was originally played with paper and pencil.
-It dates back to World War I, where it is there is some dispute as to whether it was created by the French or the Russians.
+It dates back to World War I, where there is some dispute as to whether it was created by the French or the Russians.
 Since, it has become a board game (Battleship, Milton Bradley 1967) and an electronic board game (Electronic Battleship, Milton Bradley 1977).

 In 2012, the film Battleship (a movie I have not seen) came out, starring Taylor Kitsch, Alexander Skarsgård, Rihanna, Brooklyn Decker, Tadanobu Asano, and Liam Neeson.
 It has a 34% rating on Rotten Tomatoes.
 Some _fun_ facts about the film (via [IMDb](https://www.imdb.com)):